 A water-damaged building requires special attention to avoid or correct a mold explosion.
-Molds produce spores spread easily through the air, and they form new mold growths (colonies) when they find the right conditions: moisture, nutrients (nearly anything organic) and a place to grow.
+Molds produce spores that spread easily through the air.
+They form new mold growths (colonies) when they find the right conditions: moisture, nutrients (nearly anything organic) and a place to grow.

 Although there is wide variation in how people are affected by mold, long-term or high exposure is unhealthy for anyone.
 Exposure to mold can trigger allergic reactions and asthma attacks.
 It may suppress the immune system or have other effects.
 Some types of mold can produce mycotoxins in certain conditions, which can be present in spores and fragments in the air.
 “Black mold” is a misleading term since many types are black.

 Mold testing is not usually needed and is rarely useful to answer questions about health concerns.
 Some insurance companies and legal services may require sampling for documentation.
 Professional mold remediation contractors may test before and after cleanup to assess their efforts.

 The best way to avoid mold hazards is to hire a licensed, trained and reputable water-damage and mold-remediation firm.
 After a flood, that may be difficult.
 Since there may not be enough licensed remediators for the demand, and many homeowners' insurance policies do not cover mold damage or mold remediation costs, many residents face having to do the cleanup themselves.